Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-In this example, there are no restrictions on the relative vertical position of decorations since the $\a$-value is greater than 1.
-The decorations on the unique propagating edge can be conjoined to form a maximal block of width 4. \item Here is another example of a concrete $\Omega$-decorated pseudo $5$-diagram, but with $\a$-value 1.
+\begin{example} Here are a few examples. \begin{enumerate}[label=\rm{(\alph*)}] \item The diagram in Figure~\ref{Fig080} is an example of a concrete LR-decorated pseudo $5$-diagram.
+In this diagram, there are no restrictions on the relative vertical position of decorations since the $\a$-value is greater than 1.
+The decorations on the unique propagating edge can be conjoined to form a maximal block of width 4.

+\item The diagram in Figure~\ref{Fig081} is another example of a concrete LR-decorated pseudo $5$-diagram, but with $\a$-value 1.
 We use the horizontal dotted lines to indicate that the three closed decorations on the leftmost propagating edge are in three distinct blocks.
 We cannot conjoin these three decorations to form a single block because there are decorations on the rightmost propagating edge occupying vertical positions between them.
-Similarly, the open decorations on the rightmost propagating edge form two distinct blocks that may not be conjoined. \item Lastly, here is an example of a concrete $\Omega$-decorated pseudo $6$-diagram with maximal $\a$-value and no propagating edges.
+Similarly, the open decorations on the rightmost propagating edge form two distinct blocks that may not be conjoined.